Jahidul234/superstore_sales/README.md

 3.EDA ANALYSIS:

 ** RESULT : From the analysis we  have found  some good observations .These observations are given below:
-                 1. Data is relatively clean and almost no null value 2.Technological products gain highest products and sales.
-                 3.'Global Troy™ Executive Leather Low-Back Tilter'  earns highest sales.
+                ` 1.
+Data is relatively clean and almost no null value` `2.Technological products gain highest products and sales.` 3.'Global Troy™ Executive Leather Low-Back Tilter'  earns highest sales.
                  4. 'Advantus Panel Wall Acrylic Frame' earns highest profit for the  organisation
                  5. 'Gordon Brandt'  buys most from the organisation